Rethinking Evaluation in the Era of Time Series Foundation Models: (Un)known Information Leakage Challenges: Introduction

 \section{Introduction}

-Time Series Foundation Models (TSFMs) are an emerging class of time series forecasting models inspired by the architecture and training procedures of foundation models in natural language processing, especially Large Language Models (LLMs).
-Prominent examples of TSFMs include Chronos \citep{ansari_chronos_2024}, TimesFM \citep{das_decoder-only_2024}, Moirai/Moirai-MoE \citep{woo_unified_2024, liu_moirai-moe_2024}, MOMENT \citep{goswami_moment_2024} and Time-MoE \citep{shi_time-moe_2024}.
-In contrast to traditional time series forecasting models, which need to be trained from scratch on the time series that should be forecasted, TSFMs use transfer learning.
-That is, they are pre-trained on massive amounts of generic and/or domain-specific time series and are, thus, able to produce zero-shot forecasts.
+Time Series Foundation Models (TSFMs) represent an emerging paradigm in forecasting, drawing inspiration from the architecture and training methodologies of foundation models in natural language processing (NLP).
+In contrast to traditional time series models, TSFMs are pre-trained on large time series corpora, enabling zero-shot forecasting without task-specific adaptation \citep{liangFoundationModelsTime2024}.
+Over the last years, a highly dynamic landscape with a rapidly growing family of TSFMs has eveolved \citep{ansariChronosLearningLanguage2024,auerTiRexZeroShotForecasting2025,cohenThisTimeDifferent2025,dasDecoderonlyFoundationModel2024}.

-However, pre-training TSFMs on massive amounts of time series data, typically scraped from publicly accessible online repositories, introduces challenges similar to those observed in LLM evaluation.
-The practice of training LLMs on much of the Internet has led to an LLM ``evaluation crisis" \citep{liao_rethinking_2023}, describing a situation in which most benchmark data has already been exposed to an LLM during pre-training.
-Combining such test set contamination \citep{mirzadeh_gsm-symbolic_2024, ravaut_how_2024, li_open-source_2024} with memorization effects \citep{chang_survey_2024} can result in overly-optimistic estimates of a model's predictive performance and complicate the fair comparison of models through common benchmarks.
-Furthermore, as with LLMs \citep{chang_survey_2024}, cross-validation in TSFMs is omitted due to its exhaustive resource requirements with large foundation models \citep{das_decoder-only_2024,gruver_large_2024}, and the diversity and generalizability of benchmarking datasets can be questioned \citep{aksu_gift-eval_2024}.

-As the awareness about evaluation challenges in TSFMs is growing, researchers have begun to propose mitigation strategies, such as held-out-driven benchmarks \citep{aksu_gift-eval_2024} and clean train-test splits within benchmarks \citep{qiu_tfb_2024} that include more diverse and generalizing test sets \cite{aksu_gift-eval_2024}.
-Especially when comparing TSFMs against each other, current approaches face limitations in defining an information-leakage-free test set for all investigated models \citep{aksu_gift-eval_2024}.
-This challenge is even more pronounced for larger models developed based on scaling laws, as their increased capacity may amplify the memorization effect, leading to a greater impact of test set contamination (see Section \ref{current-challenges}).

-In this article, we discuss the evaluation challenges arising from current practices of training and evaluating TSFMs and propose requirements that a TSFM benchmark should fulfill.
-Empirically, our position is supported by an analysis of the lineage of the training and test sets of 15 prominent TSFMs and a further investigation of existing TSFM benchmarks\footnote{TSFM benchmarks that existed in the beginning of 2025.}.
-In addition, we provide a theoretical derivation of the phenomenon of global pattern memorization, which is specific to TSFMs and, to the best of our knowledge, has not been formally introduced before.